-(a) Orthopedagogic evaluation occurs in a pedagogical situation, i.e., in pedagogical association with the child.
+(a) Orthopedagogic evaluation occurs in a pedagogical situation, i.e., in pedagogic association with the child.
 The child is not an object but rather a subject.
-He/she is someone who him/herself is involved in an encounter with a fellow human.
-In pedagogical association, the adult is acknowledged as educator, i.e., a situation of pedagogical authority arises;
+He is someone who himself is involved in an encounter with a fellow human.
+In pedagogic association, the adult is acknowledged as educator, i.e., a situation of pedagogic authority arises;